Fish stocking: Drawbacks and risks

-Although there are many benefits of stocking, some groups, including the Pacific Rivers Council, believe that it diverts money away from more effective conservation and protection efforts.
+Some groups, including the Pacific Rivers Council, believe that stocking diverts money away from more effective conservation and protection efforts.
 In addition, declining populations of native golden trout, a now-threatened species, has been linked to stocking of non-native species.
 As a matter of fact, 35 species of fish and amphibians have been negatively affected by stocking practices in California.
 Scientists have established a direct link between non-native fish stocking and decline of these species: golden trout, Lahontan cutthroat trout, mountain yellow-legged frog, Yosemite toad and Cascades frog are all threatened by the stocking practice.
 Mating between native and introduced fish species can lower the fitness of natural populations, thereby introducing diseases that affect fish and other wildlife.
 In fact, a study conducted in Virginian streams found that an infectious virus was found only in brook trout populations that had a history of stocking.
 These diseases may affect humans who consume them as well.
 Maintaining a balanced ecosystem with biological diversity is also extremely important.

 Many scientists have claimed that because fish that are stocked tend to be apex predators, native species may become prey and have to compete with the oftentimes larger introduced fish for food and habitats.
 Additionally, the use of aircraft to stock fish in the second half of the 20th century meant pilots often stocked the wrong lakes or rivers.
 In many cases, this had disastrous consequences.
 When fish, specifically trout, are stocked into ecologically sensitive bodies of water, invertebrate populations and amphibians are threatened, altering the natural selection pressures within the ecosystem.
 Stocked rainbow trout have been outcompeting native brook trout in many southeastern United States bodies of water, for example.
 Even bird populations such as cormorants are affected.
 According to findings by the Ecological Society of America, when gulls in the Great Lakes area were examined after fish stocking, they consumed more garbage, presumably due to the decrease in native prey fish by the predatory stocked fish.
 Another study found that stocked fish in the Pacific Northwest spread a disease that caused a 15% increase in amphibian embryo mortality.
 In 2005, the Center for Biological Diversity studied bodies of water across California and found that non-native trout had been stocked in at least 47 areas where rare species were present, damaging 39 imperiled fish and amphibians.
 Members of the Wilderness Research Institute claim that fish stocking compromises the "naturalness" of aquatic ecosystems and that protecting water quality is more important than recreational opportunities.
-Although stocking programs were designed to boost conservation, in some cases they have harmed them.
-The increased boat traffic associated with better fishing opportunities creates negative externalities.
-These include water contamination, congestion, noise pollution, and disruption of wilderness experiences.